stoicangelo/ssi-demo-dy/README.md

 ### API Endpoints
 The project includes a comprehensive API layer for interacting with ACA-Py.
 Some key endpoints include:
 - **Get Presentation Records**: Retrieve all presentation exchange records.
-- **Verify Presentation**: Verify a specific presentation exchange record.
+- **Verify Presentation**: Verify a presentation record from Holder.
-- **Issue Credential**: Issue a new credential to a holder.
+- **Issue Credential**: Request Issuance a new credential to an Issuer open portal.

-Refer to the individual service directories for detailed API documentation and examples.

-### Key Features
-- **Dynamic Predicate Handling**: Supports flexible verification of attributes and predicates.
-- **Revealed/Unrevealed Attributes**: Configures revealed and unrevealed attributes dynamically for presentation requests.
-- **Integration with ACA-Py**: Directly integrates with the ACA-Py framework for seamless agent management.

 ---